kevinp972/British-Airways-Performance-Tracker-Tableau/README.md

 * Average Rating by Country
 * Average Rating by Aircraft

-For ease of access, check the file **"My First Dashboard.png"** to preview the dashboard.
+For ease of access, check the file **"British Airways Dashboard.png"** to preview the dashboard.

 Also feel free to download both the dataset and the Tableau workbook to explore further.